JavaScript Routing with Hash and History API

 Routing in JavaScript is about updating the URL and displaying the corresponding content without reloading the page.
-This improves the user experience by preventing unnecessary page refreshes and preserving application state.
-There are two common methods for implementing client-side routing: hash-based routing and history-based routing.
+This improves user experience by preventing unnecessary refreshes and preserving state.
+The two primary routing techniques used in Single Page Applications (SPAs) are hash-based routing and history-based routing.

 html